TeleNav: 2005-2009

 Sprint Navigation was introduced in 2005.
 Catering to Sprint devices, Telenav created a line of mobile-based applications with 3D navigation capability available for wireless subscribers using particular Sprint devices.

 Telenav Track, a product designed to help companies track their mobile resources including employees, vehicles and assets was launched in 2006.

 In 2009, Telenav announced their first Android app available in Google Play and BlackBerry App world.

 Also, in June 2009, Telenav unveiled its first app for iOS, AT&T Navigator, made available on the iPhone 3G and iPhone 3GS.

 In March 2011, Telenav announced a stand-alone application, Telenav GPS Navigation, available for all iOS users.

 2010-present

-Telenav completed its initial public offering (IPO) in May 2010 and began trading on the NASDAQ under the symbol TNAV.
+Telenav completed its initial public offering (IPO) in May 13, 2010 and began trading on the NASDAQ under the ticker symbol TNAV.
 With the completion of its IPO, Telenav became the first mobile LBS company to enter into public trading.

 In 2010, Ford announced it had also selected Telenav to provide GPS navigation software in its new MyFord Touch driver connect technology.
-During the summer, Telenav announced a partnership with U.S. Cellular Corporation[12] (U.S.C.C.) to bring mobile GPS navigation service to wireless subscribers.
+During the summer, Telenav announced a partnership with U.S. Cellular Corporation (U.S.C.C.) to bring mobile GPS navigation service to wireless subscribers.

 In September 2011, Telenav acquired the Boston-based company, Goby Inc., a local and travel search company.